Yahya Haqqi: Work

 His work at the Book Organization offered him an opportunity to read a lot.
 He is considered the father of short story and novel in Egypt.
 His first short story appeared in 1925, and he established himself as one of the greatest pioneers of contemporary short story writing in the Arab world.

 His short stories convey attempts to express a certain philosophy on life, a certain stand or viewpoint and advocate human will, which he considered the fountain-spring of all virtues.
 He believed that language is not merely a tool of expression or of conveying ideas but rather, an integral part of the writing process in all literary norms.
 His study of law had its impact on his writings which are characterized by objectivity.

-Haqqi also translated world famous literary works such as "The Chess Player" aka The Royal Game by Stefan Zweig, Baltagul (The Hatchet) by Mihail Sadoveanu, and "The Prodigal Father" by Edith Saunders, he also participated in translating the famous Russian Doctor Zhivago by Boris Pasternak.
+Haqqi also translated world famous literary works such as "The Chess Player" The Royal Game by Stefan Zweig, Baltagul (The Hatchet) by Mihail Sadoveanu, and "The Prodigal Father" by Edith Saunders, he also participated in translating the famous Russian Doctor Zhivago by Boris Pasternak.